leggedrobotics/raisimLib/README.md

 ### Dependencies
 raisim depends on the two open-source libraries

-- eigen (sudo apt-get install libeigen-dev)
+- eigen (sudo apt-get install libeigen3-dev)
 - png (included in raisim.
 Automatically installed if you install raisim)

 ### raisim